 The IPBA represents investigators employed by the Nassau County District Attorney.
 On September 13, 2012, the panel for the IPBA interest arbitration issued its award, covering the eight-year period from December 1, 2004 through December 31, 2012.
+Although the agreement has expired, pursuant to State law all the terms of such an expired agreement continue until a new agreement is negotiated (unless the employee organization engaged in certain prohibited conduct during or prior to the resolution of such negotiations).
 The total wage increase of 34.9% was not in the form of a COLA increase but rather the introduction of a new step chart as of January 1, 2011.
 Other features of the award, each effective as of January 1, 2012, include the following key provisions:

-- Longevity shall be paid for employees at top step with 6 or more years of service at a rate of \$300 per year for each year of completed service; - Shift differential shall be paid to employees at a 12% premium; - Special assignment payments of 3% of base pay for time working on assignment to a federal or State agency task force; - Members of the IPBA shall be entitled to clothing, equipment, and an education allowance and/or incentive pay totaling \$2,425 per year per member; and - Members will be entitled to increased sick and vacation days.
+- Longevity is paid for employees at top step with 6 or more years of service at a rate of \$300 per year for each year of completed service. - Shift differential is paid to employees at a 12% premium. - Special assignment payments of 3% of base pay for time working on assignment to a federal or State agency task force. - Members of the IPBA are entitled to clothing, equipment, and an education allowance and/or incentive pay totaling \$2,425 per year per member. - Members are entitled to increased sick and vacation days.